 If you aren’t able to take a day trip, do a staycation or an extended weekend trip, travel during school breaks.
 Schools are usually out during Spring break, Winter break and other holidays so try to plan a vacation around them.
 That can easily be at least two trips if you save your money and plan accordingly.

 How to Travel on a Graduate Student Budget

-In addition to questions about traveling while in grad school, I also get questioned on how I can afford to travel so much on a Graduate school budget.
+In addition to questions about traveling while in grad school, I also get questioned on how I can afford to travel so much on a Graduate student budget.
 I don’t have student loans, tuition reimbursement, or receive financial assistance, but my tuition is paid via a Time Payment Plan.
 This method was how I paid my tuition in undergrad.
 Instead of paying it all at once, the total bill is split into monthly payments.
 A benefit of the payment plan is not having to pay any interest as I would if I took out a student loan.
 This summer, I also cut a lot of unnecessary debt, owing as little as possible so I can use the extra money for tuition, investments, savings, and of course vacations.
-Here are some ways I travel on a Graduate Student Budget and other ways to travel as a grad student.
+Here are some ways I travel on a grad school budget and other ways to travel as a grad student.